πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 s3[0] = 'J'; // β†’ "Jello"

-Summary: const acts as a "bug-prevention barrier".
+Summary: const acts as a bug-prevention barrier.
 Your code still works without it, but using it catches mistakes at compile time and makes your intent crystal clear.

 Try it yourself β€” pointers

-A program that rewrites a value through a pointer.
+Here's a program that rewrites a value through a pointer.
 Go ahead and run it.

 pointer.c